MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-The highlighted “Advanced Settings..” provides possibility to decide how to flash the chip.
-Here the flash can be merged with new image (Merge Content), partially- (Page Erase) or completely (Full Erase) erased before downloading the file.
+The highlighted "Advanced Settings.." provides possibility to decide how to flash the chip.
+Here the flash can be merged with new image (Merge Content), partially (Page Erase) or completely (Full Erase) erased before downloading the file.
 Keep in mind that neither erase type clean the bootloader section in EFR32MG12 part, but the Full erase deletes the region of the tokens.
-After the image has been downloaded, it’s possible to communicate with the device.
+After the image has been downloaded, it's possible to communicate with the device.
 For this purpose, open the Launch console, which is a built-in serial port terminal in the Studio.
 See Figure 4‑3.

 <div align="center">
   <img src="./images/open_Serial_console.png">